Community Proposes Post-Hurricane Plan for Rocky Broad River (NC)

 05/12/2025 - by Thomas O'Keefe

 With the removal of four Klamath River dams, 45 miles of restored river are now open to boating.
-While several new access sites will open beginning May 15, 2025, most remain under construction or have limited hours.
+While several new access sites are now, most remain under construction or have limited hours.
 Boaters should check current site status and respect all closures and guidelines to help protect sensitive natural and cultural resources and to ensure continued access to the river for all.

 San Joaquin Horseshoe Bend Recreational Flow Forecast for 2025 (CA)